dereneaton/ipyrad/docs/raxml.rst

 alignments.
-While it is easy to run a multi-threaded version of RAxML, which can take advantage of many threads on a single machine, it is a bit more difficult to optimize a run that is parallized over many connected machines on a HPC cluster.
-Here I list a few tips for running RAxML either in as a multi-threaded (PTHREADS) mode, or in the MPI version.
-We also list some tips that seem to work well for analyzing large concatenated RAD-seq alignments (.phy output file) from ipyrad.
+While it is easy to run a multi-threaded version of RAxML, which can take advantage of many threads on a single machine, it is a bit more difficult to optimize a run that is parallized over many connected machines on a HPC cluster, which requires the MPI version.
+Below we list a few common commands for analyzing large RAD-seq alignments in RAxML.
+This is not an exhaustive tutorial, just a quick quide.

 More information about RAxML can be found in the
 `v.8.0 raxml documentation <https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwj4opaa1IjRAhVB1oMKHajPAMAQFggcMAA&url=https%3A%2F%2Fbioinformatics.oxfordjournals.org%2Fcontent%2Fsuppl%2F2014%2F01%2F18%2Fbtu033.DC1%2FNewManual.pdf&usg=AFQjCNH_8fbJI7fBU6yVL74UFKRzZhftFg&sig2=3GfktJYcAdFcSxRWs0TgFw>`__